tsklxiv/Luto/README.md

 Luto is a simple, minimal todo list app.
 Written in Python

-# About

-Luto is a small, simple todo list app for your everyday works.
-It has only the features you need:

 # Features
 - [ ] Saving your todo list in a database
 - [x] Support tag and tag colors